-13 Financing
+Financing

-If a buyer needs to obtain financing for a transaction involving a public company, how is this dealt with in the transaction documents?
+13 If a buyer needs to obtain financing for a transaction involving a public company, how is this dealt with in the transaction documents?
 What are the typical obligations of the seller to assist in the buyer's financing?

-Larger transactions may include a financing out clause although more often than not, the buyer will represent in the transaction documents that it has the necessary financing available.
+Larger transactions may include a 'financing out' clause although more often than not, the buyer will represent in the transaction documents that it has the necessary financing available.
 See also question 12.

-The seller does not have any specific statutory obligations (other than its general duty to act in good faith pursuant to the Turkish Civil Code) to assist in the buyer's financing although it may be required in the transaction documents to cooperate with the buyer and the potential lenders or allow the lenders to conduct diligence on the target company.
+The seller does not have any specific statutory obligations (other than its general duty to act in good faith) to assist in the buyer's financing.
+The seller may, however, agree in the transaction documents to cooperate with the buyer and the potential lenders or allow the lenders to conduct diligence on the target company.
 See also question 10 for a discussion on the prohibition on financial assistance.

-14 Minority squeeze-out
+Minority squeeze-out

-May minority stockholders of a public company be squeezed out?
+14 May minority stockholders of a public company be squeezed out?
 If so, what steps must be taken and what is the time frame for the process?